COVID-19: Important Information for Clients – Please Read

 One way to avoid the changing a Will after death with a Deed of Variation for property and lease is to keep a Will up to date.
 Ensuring everyone is provided for is vital and so should not be left to chance.
 Any changes need to coincide with changes to circumstance – such as the birth of new family members – in order to ensure they are provided for after death.

 Do you need help with changing a will after a death?
-Contact our expert team of solicitors today for all of your Deed of Variation property and lease needs, simply call on 0343 507 5151 or e-mail email@example.com.
+Contact our expert team of will, trust and probates solicitors today for all of your Deed of Variation property and lease needs, simply call on 0343 507 5151 or e-mail firstname.lastname@example.org.
 Alternatively, you can also fill in our online form and one of our solicitors will get back to you.

 Michael made us feel very welcome and was reassuringly sensitive and... ...Meredith Barlow-Walsh from Macclesfield